There are loads of ways in which you can get involved with scouting as a volunteer.

 Leaders and helpers (working with young people)

-We are always looking for adults (18+) to help out at our regular Beaver, Cub, Scout or Explorer meetings.
+If you are an adult (aged 18+) then you could help out at our regular Beaver, Cub, Scout or Explorer meetings.
 You could be helping to run games and activities, organising craft activities, supporting nights away from home, taking young people out and about, or receiving training to run a specific activity.
 There are loads of opportunities here!

 Managers and trustees (not working directly with young people)